TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 First open [GitHub](https://github.com/) in the browser and sign in if you aren't already.
 Next click the `+` symbol next to your profile picture in the upper right and click `New Repostiory`.
 Then give the repository a name, and click the `Create Repository` button below the form.
 You can leave all the other options alone.

-GitHub should have taken you to a page That has some commands listed.
+GitHub should have taken you to a page that has some commands listed.

+First make sure the button that says `ssh` has been clicked.

 We are going to follow the section that says `...or push an existing repository from the command line`.
 Click the icon to the right of that section and it will copy the commands to your clipboard.
-Then paste them into the terminal we have open. (`ctrl + shift + v` will paste into a terminal).
+Then paste them into the terminal we have open. (`ctrl + shift + v` will paste into a terminal in Linux, `ctrl + v` in WSL.
+Right clicking works as well).

 You may see a message that says something along the lines of `The authenticity of host 'github.com (192.30.253.112)' can't be established`, you can safely type `yes` and press `enter` into the console.